optimizely/labs/labs/computing-experiment-metrics/index.md

 Attic & Button's call centers are managed by a third party.
 This third party shares call data with Attic & Button periodically in a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file, making it difficult to track customer support metrics on Optimizely's [Experiment Results Page](https://app.optimizely.com/l/QQbfVyRFQYGq-J57P-3XoQ?previousView=VARIATIONS&variation=email_button&utm_campaign=copy).

 In this notebook, we'll use Optimizely Enriched Event Data and our third-party call data to compute a variety of metrics for our experiment, including "Support calls per visitor" and "Total call duration per visitor".

-## What we're going to do

-1. Download Optimizely decision and conversion data for our experiment
-2. Compute "experiment units" and "experiment events" datasets
-3. Load customer support call log data compute an "experiment calls" dataset
-4. Compute a set of metrics with our experiment datasets
-5. Compute sequential p-values and confidence intervals using Optimizely Stats Engine Service
-6. Render a simple experiment results report

 ## Global parameters